 Bank5 Connect isn’t a one-stop banking shop.
 It lacks any sort of credit offerings – no loans, lines of credit, or credit cards here.
 There’s also no money market account, retirement options, or brokerage.
 However, the bank’s straightforward checking and savings options, plus solid CD yields and added perks such as DIF insurance, make it a great option for everyday spending and saving needs.

-Bank5 Connect’s high-interest checking account, known simply as Connect Checking, requires a minimum opening deposit of $10, yields 0.76% APY on all balances above $100, and doesn’t charge a monthly maintenance fee.
+Bank5 Connect’s high-interest checking account, known simply as High-Interest Checking, requires a minimum opening deposit of $10, yields 0.66% APY on all balances above $100, and doesn’t charge a monthly maintenance fee.
 The account comes with a free Visa debit card and 50 free checks.
 There’s a $1 monthly fee for paper statements.

 When you open your high-interest checking account, you’re automatically enrolled in Bank5 Connect’s UChoose Rewards program, a purchase rewards program that earns you 1 point for every $2 spent with your debit card.
 You can redeem points through UChoose’s shopping portal, which partners with popular retailers such as Kmart and Sears to offer exclusive discounts and deals.

-Bank5 Connect’s high-yield savings account requires a minimum opening deposit of $10, yields 2.05% APY on all balances above $100, and charges no monthly maintenance fee.
+Bank5 Connect’s high-yield savings account requires a minimum opening deposit of $10, boasts a competitive yield on all balances above $100, and charges no monthly maintenance fee.
 There’s a $1 monthly paper statement fee.
 By law, you’re limited to 6 withdrawals per statement cycle.
 Each withdrawal above the limit incurs a $10 penalty.

 Connect CDs (Traditional CDs)

 Bank5 Connect has several different traditional CDs, known as Connect CDs.
 There are 6 terms: 6, 12, 18, 21, 24, and 36 months.
 All require a $500 minimum deposit to open.
-Yields range from 1.45% APY on the 6-month CD to 2.90% APY on the 36-month CD.
+Yields are competitive with other top online banks and vary with prevailing interest rates.
 The 6-month CD comes with an early withdrawal penalty equivalent to 3 months’ interest.
 The others take 6 months’ interest for early withdrawals.

 Bank5 Connect also offers a special type of CD called the Investment CD.
-This product comes with just 1 term length (24 months) and yields 2.70% APY.
+This product comes with just 1 term length (24 months) and has a very nice yield.
 The nice thing about the Investment CD is its flexibility.
 At any time after opening, you can make additional deposits by transferring funds from a linked checking account or by mailing a check.
 There’s no limit to the number of additional deposits you can make.

 The Investment CD requires a $500 minimum opening deposit and charges 6 months’ interest for early withdrawals of any amount.
 In other words, while you can add to your CD’s value at any time during its term, you can’t subtract from it.